sundials-codes/answers/README.md

 Within these directories, we create directories for different precisions, e.g. ``single`` or ``double``.

+## Procedure for adding new answers

+To add new answers, start by copying the relevant answers in https://github.com/sundials-codes/answers/tree/main/linux-ubuntu20.04-skylake_avx512/ to your new directory (following the naming scheme outlined above).

+Next Commit these files and open a PR to the "staging" branch.

+Once the PR is merged, you can generate your new answer files and overwrite the ones you copied from https://github.com/sundials-codes/answers/tree/main/linux-ubuntu20.04-skylake_avx512/.

+Compare the diff and make sure it is reasonable, then commit.

+Finally, open a new PR targeting the "staging" branch.

+Eventually, "staging" will be merged into main.

 ## Useful tools

 [Archspec](https://archspec.readthedocs.io/en/latest/index.html) is a useful Python library